pyrk/pyrk/CONTRIBUTING.md

  - cd pyrk
  - PYTHONPATH=$PWD nosetests

+##### Run style tests with flake8

+Adherance to style checks in flake8 is encouraged though not strictly enforced.
+While you should not feel compelled to fix existing failures, please do not add additional flake8 issues.

+  - run flake8 from the root of the pyrk working directory to get all flake8 issues
+  - run flake8 and provide a filename to just run checks on that file

 ##### Pull Requests

   - **Make sure the test suite passes** on your computer.
 To do so, run `nosetests` in the tests directory.